-Stockholm – capital city of Sweden.
-Many months ago, Swiss Airlines ran some promotional fares for Europe and I decided to fly in to Stockholm in May on my own for a short visit before hopping over to Norway for more adventures!
+Stockholm – The beautiful capital city of Sweden.
+Many months ago, Swiss Airlines ran some promotional fares for Europe and I decided to fly into Stockholm in May on my own for a short visit, before hopping over to Norway for more adventures!

 Vasa Museum, to see the Warship that sank

 This would be the #1 attraction that all the guides and blogs will recommend.
 However, I didn’t visit, and don’t regret it yet.
 Vasa Museum was built to showcase a warship called Vasa.
 In 1628, after sailing within minutes for a short 1300m, Vasa capsized and sank, much to the horror of the spectators who came to send it off on its maiden journey.
 The disaster was mainly due to a faulty design: the ship was simply too top-heavy to be stable.
 It was a disaster and only 30 of its crew and passengers survived.
 The main designer had died before the ship was completed, so no one could be faulted after the accident.